Opinion: Automating the data center with IBN

 The leaf spine advantage

-Since then, there has been a major shift in data centre architecture.
+Since then, there has been a major shift in data center architecture.

 In leaf-spine (or ‘clos’) topologies – now the de facto standard – all east-west hosts are at equal distances.
 Applications behave more predictably because traffic between hosts on different leaf switches only has to cross the ingress leaf switch, spine switch and egress leaf switch.
 This is vital for organisations running multi-tiered web applications, high-performance computing clusters or high-frequency trading.